sjcobb2022/sjcobb2022/README.md

 I love solving problems, finding elegant solutions, and approaching new challenges with enthusiasm, always eager to expand my skills and tackle new projects.

-🚀I specialize in crafting applications that are not just functional but blazingly fast (🦀)
+🚀 I specialize in crafting applications that are not just functional but blazingly fast (🦀)

 🌱 I love learning through my development and growing as I try new things!